 We stock a large range of bags to suit any purpose or need, whether it be luggage for your trips abr...

-Neoprene is a type of synthetic rubber, often also used in neck and ankle seals in drysuits.
+Neoprene is a type of synthetic rubber, often also used in neck and wrist seals of drysuits.
 Neoprene can be specially prepared to contain millions of tiny enclosed air bubbles, forming a buoyant and thermally-insulating material.
-This is called "foamed neoprene" or "foam-neoprene" (not all neoprene contains foam).
+This is called "foamed neoprene" or "foam-neoprene".

-As foam-neoprene tends to shrink over the years as it outgases and slowly becomes more rigid.
-An alternative is crushed or rolled neoprene, which is used in the construction of all Northern Diver neoprene dry suits and is less susceptible to volume changes when under pressure, and shrinks less.
+Foamed neoprene tends to shrink over the years as it outgases and slowly becomes more rigid.
+An alternative is crushed or rolled neoprene, which is used in the construction of all Northern Diver neoprene dry suits and is less susceptible to volume changes under pressure, as well as shrinkage.

 £750.00 inc VAT